akshaybabloo/CPP-Notes/README.md

 ```
 **Strings**

 A string is an array of characters terminated string or also called as null terminated string.
+A string is always terminated with 0.

 ```cpp
 char a[6] = {'a', 'b', 'c', 'd', 'e', 0};